40 Years Ago: Dolly Parton Makes Her Movie Debut in ‘9 to 5′

 “9 to 5 didn’t make it on Broadway, but it didn’t sour me,” Parton maintains.
 “I learned all this stuff from it.”

 A national tour of the 9 to 5 musical crossed the United States in 2010, followed by a run in the UK in 2012.
-An updated remake of the movie is in the works as of 2018.
+An updated remake of the movie was in the works as of 2018, but in late 2019, Parton shared that the film likely wouldn't be made after all.

 This story was originally written by Gayle Thompson, and revised by Angela Stefano.